eliasluimeme/eliasluimeme/README.md

 ###

 ##### You can ask me anything (within reason).
-I am looking forward to absorb knowledge 🧠,gain experience 🏭, collaborate 🤝 and build amazing products 🏭 for the world 🌍!
+I am looking forward to absorb knowledge 🧠, gain experience 🏭, collaborate 🤝 and build amazing products 🏭 for the world 🌍!

 <div align="left">
   <a href="linkedin.com" target="_blank">